Issue Cycle Time: The Key to Engineering Operations

 • Work Completion: Final approval and merge of changes into the main codebase

 Understanding these components allows teams to identify bottlenecks and optimize their development workflow effectively.
+Effective measurement of Issue Cycle Time requires tracking status changes in project management tools to ensure data accuracy.

 Why Does Issue Cycle Time Matter?